usaid-cs/yesterday-i-learned/random.md

 1. [The University of Northern New Jersey](https://en.wikipedia.org/wiki/University_of_Northern_New_Jersey) was a fake university, created by the United States Department of Homeland Security to investigate student visa fraud.
 1. [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)
 1. Many cults are self-sufficient so members don't ever have to leave.
-1. To emulate a chicken, say these words: *Bawk.
-Bawk.
-Bawka.*
 1. ["The nice thing about IKEA is that you pretty much get what you pay for."](https://www.quora.com/How-easily-does-IKEA-furniture-fall-apart)
 1. If you are given 2+ choices instead of 1, [your expectation of the one you choose will go up](https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice) (which means you will be less happy with it, even though you were given the choice to pick it).
 The take away is: choice isn't always good, and if you suck at cooking, don't ask your wife what she wants to eat.
 1. In almost every country (except Central African Republic), [giving money away makes you happier than if you kept it for yourself](https://www.ted.com/playlists/4/what_makes_you_happy).
 In the same video, spending money on others has better returns per dollar than spending money on yourself; people who think about how they can beneft other people are happier than people who think about how they can benefit themselves.